k3b/camera-date-folders/README.md

 ## The Challenge

-While standalone cameras usually sort photos taken to specific folders on the SD card, Android photo programs do not do so.
+While camera devices usually sort photos taken to specific folders on the SD card, Android photo programs do not do so.
 Instead, thousands of photos are stored in the same directory, usually *DCIM/Camera*.
 When the photos are copied via USB to a computer, the transfer often is unstable and timeouts while reading the huge directory.
 Further, it is difficult to copy newer pictures, e.g. those taken last month.

 ## The Solution